Ryder Cup Tickets Sell Out at Discounted Rates Amid Fan Frustration

 The classic team competition Ryder Cup between Europe and the USA is decided this year at Bethpage Black on Long Island, a few miles east of central New York.

-Initially, pair play is played – four foursome matches are followed by four best ball matches both Friday and Saturday.
+Initially, pair play is played – four foursome matches are followed by four best ball matches on both Friday and Saturday.
 On Sunday, the competition ends with twelve singles matches.

 A total of 28 points are at stake.
-In the event of a final score of 14–14, Europe will retain the trophy as the reigning champion.
+In the event of a final score of 14–14, Europe will retain the trophy as reigning champion.

 Europe leads with 11.5–4.5 ahead of Sunday's conclusion.

 The first Ryder Cup was played between the USA and the United Kingdom in 1927.
-In 1973, the United Kingdom was joined by Ireland in the team, and since 1979, it is the USA and Europe that meet.
+In 1973, the United Kingdom was joined by Ireland in the team, and from 1979, it is the USA and Europe that meet.

 Loading related articles...